yugabyte/yugabyte-db/docs/content/latest/develop/realworld-apps/ecommerce-app.md

 ### Product catalog display

-Here we will examine the various display components of the product catalog in detail.
+Here you will examine the various display components of the product catalog in detail.

-#### 1. Homepage
+#### Homepage

 The homepage is rendered by the `App` react component.
 The React route is the following: